HadiBagheri9/eyesLock/README.md

 # eysLock

-**A file encryptor software that uses a different method of handling keys.**
+**A file encryptor software that uses a different method of handling cryptographic keys.**

 ![eyesLock logo](assets/eyesLock-Logo.png "eyesLock")